Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 We evaluated Decipher-MR’s zero-shot cross-modal retrieval performance on text-to-image and image-to-text tasks across three datasets, comparing it against two biomedical vision-language models: MedImageInsight and BiomedCLIP.

-Using the validation split from our pretraining dataset, we performed paired report-to-image retrieval, where both full reports and conclusion sections were used as queries.
-Retrieval success was quantified as the percentage of cases in which the ground-truth MRI image appeared within the top 5, 10 and 20 results.
+Using the held-out test set from our pretraining dataset, we performed paired report-to-image retrieval, using both full radiology reports and conclusion sections as text queries.
+Retrieval performance was quantified as the proportion of cases in which the exact ground-truth MRI image (among approximately 25{,}000 MR images from 2{,}500 studies) appeared within the top 5, top 10, or top 20 retrieved results.

 To test generalization, we evaluated on two out-of-domain datasets.
 On Source1 set, which contains reports and MRIs across nine body regions, we assessed \textbf{body region retrieval} using both full and organ-specific text sections.
 Performance was measured by the percentage of cases where all top N retrieved scans belonged to the same body region as text query, evaluated at top 1, 3 and 5 results.
 On the Source2 Head-Neck dataset, which includes cases with tumors across thirteen sub-anatomical regions, we performed \textbf{pathology-related retrieval} using conclusion sections.
-Detailed text queries and ground-truth categories are provided in Supplementary Fig. \ref{supple_fig2} and Table \ref{tab:retrieval_gt}.
+Detailed text queries and ground-truth categories are provided in Supplementary Fig.~\ref{supple_fig2} and Table~\ref{tab:retrieval_gt}.
 Performance was measured by the percentage of cases in which all top-N retrieved scans depicted a tumor in the same sub-region described by the query text.
 For both datasets, we also performed reverse image-to-text retrieval using MRI images as queries to retrieve the corresponding report sections.

 To ensure consistency with the multimodal pretraining setup and optimal alignment between visual and text embeddings, all MRI inputs were resized to 384×384×48 during retrieval evaluation for Decipher-MR. For BiomedCLIP and MedImageInsight, which use 2D inputs, the similarity between a 3D MRI and a text query was computed as the maximum cosine similarity across all slices.